therealozp/class-notes/comp-org/Memory/Set Associative.md

-> Aims to combine direct mapping and fully associative cache schemes.
+w> Aims to combine direct mapping and fully associative cache schemes.

 A **set** is a group of blocks that can be indexed.
 For a number of $2^n$ sets, we will need $n$ bits for **set indexing**.
 In an *$n$-way set associative* scheme, there will be $n$ **blocks per set**